🗞️ The Wellness Briefing – Edition No. 13: “Is Your Stress Momentum or Friction In Disguise?” | September 23, 2025

 đź§ 1 Insight Worth Reading: A McKinsey study found that employees who feel chronically stressed are 3x more likely to disengage and 2.6x more likely to quit within six months.
 Read the full article on McKinsey.

 💡 What That Means for You: Stress might feel like momentum, but it’s usually friction in disguise.
 The problem isn’t working hard—it’s working in a way that quietly taxes your capacity until you’re running on fumes.
+Sustainable performance comes from pacing, protecting energy, and building in recovery like any other strategic resource.
+If you don’t, you risk showing up tired, distracted, and reactive—just when clarity and presence matter most.

 ✅ Try This: Swap the “to-do” list for a “done” list at day’s end.
 Remind your brain of progress instead of feeding it an endless backlog.